idaholab/moose/modules/fluid_properties/doc/content/source/fluidproperties/FlinakFluidProperties.md

 a user-defined value.
 Slightly increasing the partial derivative of density with respect to pressure may improve convergence of compressible flow equations without significantly affecting the physical accuracy of the density estimation [!cite](scarlat).
-In the absense of the pressure dependence, the uncertainty on density is $\pm$2% [!cite](richard).
+In the absence of the pressure dependence, the uncertainty on density is $\pm$2% [!cite](richard).

 Viscosity, isobaric specific heat, and thermal conductivity are calculated